 - You can rent to one tenant at the full rent and allow them to take in lodgers, or

-- You can let out the rooms on individual contracts with shared used of the common parts of the property
+- You can let out the rooms on individual tenancy agreements with shared used of the common parts of the property

 Tenancy agreements with joint tenants

 This is the most common arrangement.
-The tenants will all be ‘joint tenants’ and will have what is called ‘joint and several liability’.
+The tenants will all be ‘joint tenants’ all signing the same tenancy agreement and so will have what is called ‘joint and several liability’.
 This means that they are all liable both ‘jointly’ or together, and individually.